MAS DevOps Ansible Collection Ansible CLI

 This mode will create DNS entries in the zone under a subdomain.
 Use this when your DNS zone will be used for more than just one MAS instance.
 If your MAS installation will be using the domain mymas.mycompany.com and you have a DNS zone for mycompany.com then you will be creating subdomain DNS entries for MAS, e.g. admin.mymas, home.mymas, & api.mymas.

-CIS and Cloudflare integrations support both mode of DNS management.
+CIS and Cloudflare integrations support both modes of DNS management.
 A single optional variable is required to enable subdomain DNS management, in the examples above you would set these to mymas:

 Both the CIS and Cloudflare options also enable integration with Let's Encrypt for automatic certificate management via IBM Certificate Manager.
 Each will create a new ClusterIssuer which can be used when installing Maximo Application Suite: